ExperimentalHypothesis/atma-fm/README.md

 ## Clone

 You can clone this repo and run it locally even if you do not have Icecast installed.
 It is recommended to run it on Linux machine although on Windows it should also be possible if you set up correct environment variables (more on that later).
 Most of the code was actually written on a Windows machine.
-Here is how you install it:
+Follow these steps.

 ```
 git clone https://github.com/ExperimentalHypothesis/flask-online-radio.git